Terms and Conditions

 - Inclusion in ZSL magazines and/or similar.

-- Inclusion within ZSL’s websites, including within interactive elements associated with the competition and/or exhibition (now known or hereafter created) available for viewing or download from ZSL’s websites.
+- Inclusion within ZSL’s websites, including within interactive elements associated with not only the competition and/or exhibition (now known or hereafter created) available for viewing or download from ZSL’s websites but any work ZSL promotes.

-- Inclusion in promotional, press and marketing materials associated with the competition and/or the exhibition.
+- Inclusion in promotional, press and marketing materials associated with not only the competition and/or the exhibition but any work ZSL promotes.

-- Inclusion in any merchandising associated with the competition and/or the exhibition.
+- Inclusion in any merchandising associated not only with the competition and/or the exhibition but ay work ZSL promotes.

 1. Proof of electronic submission is not proof of receipt by ZSL.

-2. ZSL regrets that it cannot accept liability for any loss or damage of any image entered into the Competition howsoever caused nor for any other loss or damage resulting there from.
+2. ZSL regrets that it cannot accept liability for any loss or damage of any image entered into the competition however caused.

-1. The personal data of entrants will be managed by ZSL in accordance with the principles of the Data Protection Act 1998.
+1. The personal data of entrants will be managed by ZSL in accordance with the provisions of the Data Protection Act 1998.

 2. ZSL will collect personal data about entrants from their registration form and as otherwise provided in order to administer the competition and/or all associated activities.